Does OSHA require accident investigation?

 How many steps are in an accident investigation?

-What are the steps of investigation?
+What are the steps of an investigation?

 How to Conduct an Investigation Step 1: Ensure Confidentiality.
 Step 2: Provide Interim Protection.
 Step 3: Select the investigator.
 Step 4: Create a Plan for the Investigation.
 Step 5: Develop Interview Questions.
 Step 6: Conduct Interviews.
 Step 7: Make a Decision.
 Step 8: Closure of Investigation.